b3nl/ecommerce-developer.de/src/content/blog/2025-02-24-January-2025-issue-of-php_architect.md

 ## 🎯 Conclusion

-The January 2025 issue of php[architect] is packed with actionable insights and inspiration.
+The January 2025 issue of PHP Architect is packed with actionable insights and inspiration.
 From maintaining high-quality codebases to ensuring inclusivity and security, the magazine continues to be a valuable resource for PHP developers.
 If you haven't read it yet, grab your copy and start implementing these ideas into your work!